This project is identifying best practice and collaborative options for the preservation of born-digital and digitised materials.

-- Modelling for a technical format registry, in collaboration with international partners
+- Modelling and business options for a technical format registry, in collaboration with international partners

 - Matrices to assess current library resources and capacity against technical and staff resources required for effective digital preservation